thaocaoHPzbook/Goldfish-16S-rRNA-amplicon-data-analysis/Qiime2_steps.md

 On this overview page you can see counts of demultiplexed sequences for the entire samples for both forward and reverse reads, with min, median, mean and max and total counts.
 ![image](https://github.com/user-attachments/assets/352add1e-abed-404b-83dc-12a7d0200684)
 **Figure 2.
 Interacvive plot for demultiplexed pairedEnd reads**
-Understanding this plot is crucial for the denoising step, as you need to determine the truncation length for both forward and reverse reads in a way that ensures at least 50% of the reads have a quality score (Q) ≥ 30.
+Understanding this plot is crucial for the denoising step, as it allows you to determine the appropriate truncation length for both forward and reverse reads, ensuring that at least 50% of the reads maintain a quality score (Q) of ≥ 30.
 You can observe these changes by hovering over the interactive box plots.
-In this case, the quality of both forward and reverse reads starts to decline significantly after approximately 220 nt.
+In this case, the quality of both forward and reverse reads remained consistently high, indicating that minimal (at 246nt) or no truncation may be necessary.

 # 2. Filtering, dereplication, sample inference, chimera identification, and merging of paired-end reads by DADA2 package in qiime2.
 ```bash